Knowing 10 Patterns Will Solve 80% of Interview Problems. Memorizing 500 Won’t.

 return write

-Key problems: Container With Most Water, 3Sum, Trapping Rain Water, Remove Duplicates.
+Interview appearances: Container With Most Water, 3Sum, Trapping Rain Water, Remove Duplicates from Sorted Array.

 def max_sum_subarray(nums: list[int], k: int) -> int: